 Risk control on the rise

-For an individual company, this new kind of risk management might lead to the appointment of a new CEO, the CEO may restructure to make business units more visible to the corporate headquarter, and boards may spell out more explicitly which director is responsible for Legal & Compliance.
-Above all, the general counsel (GC) is on the front line in implementing a robust risk control and compliance system.
+For an individual company, this new kind of risk management might lead to the appointment of a new CEO, the CEO may restructure to make business units more visible to the corporate headquarters, and boards may spell out more explicitly which director is responsible for legal and compliance.
+Above all, the general counsel (GC) is on the front line in implementing a robust risk-control and compliance system.
 In restructuring the legal function, the GC must walk a tightrope between providing independent advice to business units and retaining intimacy with internal clients.
-This requires culture change, not just structural and procedural changes.
+This requires cultural change, not just structural and procedural changes.

 Why a preference for insourcing?

 The 2008 financial crisis had a major impact in the US and in Britain.
 At the time, soaring billable hours led major corporations to insource in order to cut legal spending.
 In my study, German companies’ legal department heads said they also preferred to insource legal work as much as possible.
 A common reason cited across countries for this preference is that in-house lawyers have a deeper knowledge of the company they work for than do external lawyers.
 In keeping with this commonality, the German preference for insourcing has less to do with the extremely high fees charged by law firms and more to do with German companies’ aforementioned pursuit of better risk control and greater transparency.
 Tighter legal budget control leads to better risk control.